How to sell a car privately – a step-by-step guide

 Step 1 - Make sure your car's in good working order

-If your car has a short MOT (less than three or four months), it’s probably worth putting it in for a test as buyers may assume it has problems otherwise.
+If your car has less than six months left on the MOT, it’s worth putting it in for a new test as buyers may assume it has problems otherwise.

 Step 2 - Clean your car